MerosCrypto/Meros/docs/Protocol/Handshake.md

 # Handshake

-`Handshake` is a dual purpose message. sent when two nodes first connect and as a keep-alive message which returns the other node's Blockchain's height.
-It has a message length of six bytes, with the first byte being the network ID, the second byte being the protocol ID, and the next four bytes being the local Blockchain height.
+`Handshake` is a dual purpose message, sent when two nodes first connect and as a keep-alive message which returns the other node's Blockchain's height.
+It has a message length of 7 bytes; the 1 byte network ID, 1 byte protocol ID, 1 byte used as a boolean of if the sender is accepting clients, and 4 byte Blockchain height.
+The expected response is a `Handshake`.

 ### Violations in Meros